apache/spark/docs/mllib-clustering.md

 object to cluster the data into two clusters.
 The number of desired clusters is passed to the algorithm.
 We then output the parameters of the mixture model.

-Refer to the [`GaussianMixture` Scala docs](api/scala/index.html#org.apache.spark.mllib.clustering.GaussianMixture) for details on the API.
+Refer to the [`GaussianMixture` Scala docs](api/scala/index.html#org.apache.spark.mllib.clustering.GaussianMixture) and [`GaussianMixtureModel` Scala docs](api/scala/index.html#org.apache.spark.mllib.clustering.GaussianMixtureModel) for details on the API.

 {% highlight scala %}
 import org.apache.spark.mllib.clustering.GaussianMixture